The Global Center for College & Career Readiness: Structure

+International work

 In 2011, the Global Center for College & Career Readiness partnered with international Soccer celebrity and philanthropist, David Bascome, to bring College & Career Ready development programs to Bermuda and across the Caribbean.

 The Center’s interests extend to the modern economic crisis of countries such as Ireland, where education and economic development are viewed as critical elements to combat slowing growth and rising unemployment.
 The Center’s Chief Development Officer, Marian O'Leary, was born in County Cork and owns businesses in the country.
 Her family has been at the center of Irish economic development for decades, and her past work with Microsoft and Apple Computer have informed her approach to Community Development, building partnerships between private foundations, public school organizations, and business.

+Accreditation

 The Center for College & Career Readiness supports Black Belt Certification programs in Common Core State Standards and College-Career Ready Development.
 Its programs have been accredited by Purdue University, where Dr. Jim Lehman has served as a faculty member and Dean and by the University of Southern California.